andreaspawlik/rasa_chatbot/README.md

 ### Starting the bot

-Code has been only setup locally.
+Code has been only set up locally.
+To run the bot, follow these steps:

-1. Start the action server:
+1. Start the action server.
     1. Navigate to your rasa directory.
     2. `rasa run actions` .
 This starts the server for the custom action.
-Keep this tab open and running when testing the bot.
+    3. Keep this tab open and running when testing the bot.
 2. Start the bot.
     1. Open a second terminal and start the bot by `rasa shell`.
     2. You can now chat with the bot. :)

 ## To-do